michelleowino/sql-analysis/README.md

 For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
 That is, you’ll perform data modeling, data engineering, and data analysis, respectively.

 Below is an analysis of the data.
-The script, data modeling and data can be found in the sql-analysis folder.
+The file of the table schemata, queries and image file of the ERD can be found in the sql-analysis folder.

 ## List the employee number, last name, first name, sex, and salary of each employee.
 ![image](https://user-images.githubusercontent.com/119654958/221103662-00236b20-e6ca-4c0d-990d-90d3b56c979d.png)